 The term "drop" means a student has dropped a course prior to midnight of the ninth (9th) day of the session, and no grade or notation appears on the student's record.
 The term "withdrawal" signifies that a student has withdrawn from a course after midnight of the ninth (9th) day of the session, and a "W" will appear on the student's record.
 Students who withdraw after midnight of the twenty-first (21st) day of the session will receive a grade of "F" or "U," as appropriate for the course.
 This is a permanent mark with no grade points assigned.

 Notifying the instructor of one's intent to withdraw is insufficient and will not constitute an official withdrawal.
-Students may drop themselves from a course using the student web portal prior to midnight of the ninth (9th) day of the session or they may ask an admissions advisor to drop the course for them.
+Students may ask an admissions advisor to drop the course for them prior to midnight of the ninth (9th) day of the session.
 The student is responsible for ensuring that the drop or withdraw is reflected in their record appropriately by viewing their schedule on the student web portal.